The complete guide to sustainable direct mail

 26th Mar 2019

 As concerns about climate change and our impact on the environment grow, customers expect the brands they interact with to be proactive and transparent when it comes to protecting the environment.
-We need to ensure that the channels we chose fall in line with the sustainability agenda or risk being out of step with our customers who could quickly turn elsewhere.
+We need to ensure that the marketing channels we chose fall in line with the sustainability agenda or risk being out of step with our customers who could quickly turn elsewhere.

 Direct mail has been under the microscope in recent years because of concerns around environmental issues including deforestation and waste.
 Here are our recommendations to ensure your mail communications conserve the natural resources needed for us all to be able to conduct business sustainably into the future and to show your customers that you have the corporate responsibility standards they demand.